seungwoochoe/dictionanki/README.md

-# English Anki Flashcard Maker
+# macOS Dictionary.app retriever for Anki

 ### ⚡️ Create your English-English Anki flashcards from Oxford Dictionary on macOS